Bessyto/cat-wishes/readme.txt

     *index.php that receive user requests, get data from the model, and return views

 - Routes all URLs and leverages a templating language using the Fat-Free framework.
-    The index file has the needed routes, rendering to the correct path using Fat-Free framework
+    The index.php file has the needed routes, rendering to the correct path using Fat-Free framework

 - Has a clearly defined database layer using PDO and prepared statements.
     Each function in the db-functions file has defined the needed steps: prepare the query, prepare the statement,